Roxy Theatre (New York City): The Roxy after Roxy

 The Roxy's stage was rebuilt twice, in 1948 and 1952, to add the ice surface for skating shows.
 During the latter refurbishing, the stage was extended into the house over the orchestra pit, and colored neon was embedded in the ice.
 Ice shows were presented, along with the feature film, on and off through the 1950s.
 In January 1956, skating star Sonja Henie brought her revue to the Roxy in her final New York appearance.

 Widescreen CinemaScope was introduced at the Roxy with the world premiere in 1953 of 20th Century-Fox's film The Robe.
 The Roxy had also introduced the original 70mm widescreen format "Fox Grandeur" in 1930 with the premiere of Fox Films' Happy Days.
 Due to the Great Depression, however, the Roxy was one of only two theaters (with Grauman's Chinese) equipped for 70mm Grandeur, and it never caught on.
-Another widescreen format, the three-projector Cinemiracle, also debuted at the Roxy on a curved 110-foot screen with the 1958 film Windjammer.
+Another widescreen format, the three-projector Cinemiracle, also debuted at the Roxy on a curved 110-foot screen with the 1958 film Windjammer which resulted in the capacity being reduced to 2,710.
+Part of the proscenium and side walls were removed to accommodate the huge Cinemiracle screen, and much of the rest of the auditorium was covered in heavy drapes.

 From 1955 on, the theater's managing director was Roxy Rothafel's son, Robert C. Rothafel.
 By this time the theater's appearance had been altered considerably from its original lavish 1920s design.
-Part of the proscenium and side walls were removed to accommodate the huge Cinemiracle screen, and much of the rest of the auditorium was covered in heavy drapes.
 The big orchestra pit was mostly covered by the stage extension, and the organ consoles were removed.
 The elegant lobby areas, however, remained largely intact.

+In 1956, the theater was acquired by the Rockefeller family for $6.1 million and leased back to National Theatres.

+In 1958, Rothafel and an independent syndicate took over management of the theater from National Theatres.
+Following the end of Windjammer's run, the theater's capacity was increased.

 One of the Roxy's last big combined shows was in 1959, with the feature film This Earth Is Mine starring Rock Hudson and Jean Simmons, followed by The Big Circus starring Victor Mature.
 On the stage were Gretchen Wyler, The Blackburn Twins, Jerry Collins, and The Roxy Orchestra.